andy-wilson/udm-wan-monitor/README.md

 2. Verify the service is running: `systemctl status udm-wan-monitor.service`
 3. Try running the application manually with `-config` flag
 4. Check if your UniFi credentials are correct
-5. Ensure your UDM-SE firmware is up to date
+5. Ensure your UDM firmware is up to date

 ## Making Updates